 - Men now receive a scan and then go onto have a biopsy.
-This change has resulted in more than 27% of men dropping out of the pathway at the first test avoiding an unnecessary biopsy - The way that men are given a biopsy has changed as well in line with NICE recommendations in January 2023.
-Many regions are now conducting trans perineal biopsies instead of trans rectal biopsies, reducing the risk of sepsis - Our research shows that these changes on average resulted in 67% fewer men experienced harm during the diagnostic process
+This change has resulted in more than 30% of men dropping out of the pathway at the first test avoiding an unnecessary biopsy - The way that men are given a biopsy has changed as well in line with NICE recommendations in January 2023.
+Many regions are now conducting trans perineal biopsies instead of trans rectal biopsies, reducing the risk of sepsis - These changes equate to a reduction in harm to men risk.